SCROLL

 What is RSV?

 Respiratory syncytial virus (RSV) is a common, contagious virus that usually causes mild symptoms.
-In older adults and adults with certain underlying conditions, RSV can cause severe infections.
+In older adults, including those with certain underlying conditions, RSV can cause severe infections.

 Even the best-laid plans could be cut short by RSV.
 While you may not have heard of it yet, RSV is not a new virus and may be more of a health concern than you think—even if you’re healthy.
-If you’re aged 60 or over, you can get RSV.
+If you’re an older adult, you can get RSV.

 But don’t worry, by coming here you’ve taken a savvy first step toward learning about RSV so you can be informed.
 Let’s dive in.